uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 In my project, I’ve used data mocking to verify API integration and UI flows even before the backend was fully functional.
 It helps save time, reduce dependency on backend teams, and ensures early validation of functionalities.

-63 What is wiremocking and Did you work on wiremocking in api?
+63 What is Wiremocking and Did you work on wiremocking in api?

-WireMock is a tool used for API mocking and service virtualization.
-It helps simulate (or fake) REST APIs so that we can test our applications even if the real backend or third-party APIs are not available.
-Basically, it allows us to create mock endpoints that return predefined responses — like success, error, or timeout — without needing the actual server.
+WireMock is an API mocking tool used to simulate REST APIs or web services.
+In simple terms, it lets you create fake APIs (mock servers) that behave like real ones.
+This is very useful when the actual API is not ready, unstable, or difficult to access — you can still continue your testing or development work without waiting for it.

+It also allows us to test how our system behaves under different conditions, like when the server returns an error response, when there’s a delay or timeout, or when it sends unexpected data.
+This helps us verify how stable and reliable our application is, even when real services are unavailable or behaving abnormally.

 For example, if the developer hasn’t completed the API or the third-party service is down, we can use WireMock to mimic those APIs and continue our testing.
-It also allows us to test how our system behaves under different conditions, like when

 64 Have you used excel to for simulating or mocking data?